Hagia Sophia: Dome

 Although this design stabilizes the dome and the surrounding walls and arches, the actual construction of the walls of Hagia Sophia weakened the overall structure.
 The bricklayers used more mortar than brick, which is more effective if the mortar was allowed to settle, as the building would have been more flexible; however, the builders did not allow the mortar to cure before they began the next layer.
 When the dome was erected, its weight caused the walls to lean outward because of the wet mortar underneath.

 When Isidore the Younger rebuilt the fallen cupola, he had first to build up the interior of the walls to make them vertical again.
 The architect raised the height of the rebuilt dome by approximately 6 metres so that the lateral forces would not be as strong and its weight would be transmitted more effectively down into the walls.
 He shaped the new cupola like a scalloped shell or the inside of an umbrella, with ribs that extend from the top down to the base.
 These ribs allow the weight of the dome to flow between the windows, down the pendentives, and ultimately to the foundation.

 Hagia Sophia is famous for the light that reflects everywhere in the interior of the nave, giving the dome the appearance of hovering.
 This effect was achieved by inserting forty windows around the base of the original structure, which also reduced its weight.

 Buttresses

 Numerous buttresses have been added throughout the centuries.
 The flying buttresses to the west of the building, although thought to have been constructed by the Crusaders upon their visit to Constantinople, were actually built during the Byzantine era.
-This shows that the Romans had prior knowledge of flying buttresses, which can also be seen at in Greece, at the Rotunda of Galerius in Thessaloniki, at the monastery of Hosios Loukas in Boeotia, and in Italy at the octagonal basilica of San Vitale in Ravenna.
+This shows that the Romans had prior knowledge of flying buttresses, which can also be seen in Greece, at the Rotunda of Galerius in Thessaloniki, at the monastery of Hosios Loukas in Boeotia, and in Italy at the octagonal basilica of San Vitale in Ravenna.
 Other buttresses were constructed during the Ottoman times under the guidance of the architect Sinan.
 A total of 24 buttresses were added.